natsuwater/figure_portfolio/README.md

-figure portfolio - collect your computer generated figures and plots in a TiddlyWiki
+figure portfolio - collect your computer-generated figures and plots in a TiddlyWiki

 - [INSTALLATION](#installation)
 - [DESCRIPTION](#description)